-Peperman and Bar Zuri's (2013) research of workplace bullying and abuse in Israel (as described earlier to specify that when these behaviors were inflicted by managers these were like abusive supervision) revealed that 50.8% of the subjects portrayed these abusive behaviors as a meaningful annoyance in their everyday work, 43.9% verified that these were a serious workplace problem, 48.2% indicated that the mistreatment they experienced at work harmed their quality of life, 51.6% agreed that these impaired their work motivation.
-In a study in Israel, 2.7% of respondents reported that following abuse at the workplace they didn't come to work, 3.6% reported quitting the workplace under such circumstances (Peperman & Bar Zuri, 2013).
+Peperman and Bar Zuri's (2013) research on workplace bullying and abuse in Israel (as described earlier to show that when these behaviours were inflicted by managers, they were like abusive supervision) revealed that 50.8% of the subjects described these abusive behaviours as a meaningful annoyance in their everyday work, 43.9% verified that these were a serious workplace problem, 48.2% indicated that the mistreatment they experienced at work harmed their quality of life, and 51.6% agreed that these impaired their work motivation.
+In a study in Israel, 2.7% of respondents reported that following abuse in the workplace, they did not come to work, while 3.6% reported leaving the workplace altogether under such circumstances (Peperman & Bar Zuri, 2013).

-Findings of Yagil's (2006) study, performed in Israeli organizations in a variety of sectors, revealed that supervisors’ abusive behaviors were positively related to subordinates' burnout and their use of forceful upward influence tactics (e.g., threatening the supervisor and ceasing to cooperate with him/her) (Salton Meyer et al., 2018).
+Findings from Yagil's (2006) study, performed in Israeli organizations across a variety of sectors, revealed that supervisors’ abusive behaviours were positively related to subordinates' burnout and their use of forceful upward influence tactics (e.g., threatening the supervisor and ceasing to cooperate with him/her) (Salton Meyer et al., 2018).